ImNgan/The-simulation-Siemens_LINAC_15-MeV/README.md

 # The-simulation-Siemens_LINAC_15-MeV
 This is the simulation of SIEMENS PRIMUS HPD linac head to research neutron production from a linear accelerator.
 ## The steps of simulation includes:
-1. Build the geometry of the Siemens linac head.
+1. Building the geometry of the Siemens linac head.
-2. Match the beam profile by comparing PDD and OCR in the simulation and in the experiment at Kien Giang General Hospital.
+2. Matching the beam profile by comparing PDD and OCR in the simulation and in the experiment at Kien Giang General Hospital.
-3. Reasearch and determine the neutron produced from the linac in the simulation.
+3. Reasearching and determining the neutron produced from the linac in the simulation.